 Of course you can’t really condense a book into two sentences, otherwise nobody would bother writing books.
 So why else do I like Writing Down the Bones?

 As with any book, it is wise to start at the beginning of Writing Down the Bones and read through to the end.
-However, each chapter of stands up pretty well on its own so it is possible to pick up the book and read any chapter at random.
+However, each chapter stands up pretty well on its own so it is possible to pick up the book and read any chapter at random.
 And Goldberg’s chapters have good titles: Writing is Not a McDonald’s Hamburger (about how it takes time to become the writer you can be) or Fighting Tofu (about how pointless it is to try to force yourself to write, since it only creates an internal struggle between the bossy and lazy parts of you.
-And she offers suggestions for what to do instead.)
-And perhaps, since tomorrow is the start of NaNoWriMo, where writers all over the world attempt to complete the first draft of a novel in a month, there’s also a chapter on Writing Marathons.
+And yes, she offers suggestions for what to do instead.)
+There’s also a chapter on why you shouldn’t use writing to get love, on how to listen and on uncovering your deep dreams.